Saturday, June 25, 2011

 To Ithaca We Came

 Let me tell you, if you had to be locked in a small room for a long time with four other people, those folks in the photo above are the ones you'd want to be stuck with.
-That's (l-r) Ruth and Frank and Nan and Ed, four of the nicest people in the world, still smiling contentedly after five long days together, including nearly five-hour drives to and from our destination in Ithaca, New York, with Ed gallantly taking the center of the back seat between Ruth and me.
+That's (l-r) Ruth Schottman and Frank Knight and Nan Williams and Ed Miller, four of the nicest people in the world, still smiling contentedly after five long days together, including nearly five-hour drives to and from our destination in Ithaca, New York, with Ed gallantly taking the center of the back seat between Ruth and me.
 Nan did all the driving, while Frank was the navigator and map decipherer (although he may not want me to tell about that).
 We were off to an American Botanical Society field meeting to explore many different habitats in the beautiful Finger Lakes region of New York.
 This was maybe the 30th or 40th "botsoc" meeting for the rest of this group, but it marked a marvelous first experience for me, thanks to my friends' invitation to join them -- and their delightful companionship.

 We arrived in Ithaca early enough on Sunday afternoon (June 19) to meet Ruth's charming granddaughter Morgan, a student at Cornell University, who showed us around Beebe Lake at the heart of the beautiful Cornell campus.
 Here's Morgan examining the first of the flowers we found along the lakeshore, a Flowering Rush.